Your emergency fund money and where to put it.

 Where to stash the cash?

-Here are three main options:
+Here are the three main options:

-High Yield Savings Accounts (HYSA).
+High-Yield Savings Accounts (HYSA).

 Stock market Three-Fund Portfolio (60% stocks, 40% bonds).